pecia6/Landmark-Detection-Tracking-SLAM/README.md

   <img src="./images/robot_world.png" width=50% height=50% />
 </p>

-The project will be broken up into three Python notebooks; the first two are for exploration of provided code, and a review of SLAM architectures:
+The project is broken up into three Python notebooks; the first two are for exploration of provided code, and a review of SLAM architectures:

 __Notebook 1__ : Robot Moving and Sensing